lupyuen/lupyuen.github.io/src/rust2.md

 rust_build_options="--target $rust_build_target -Z build-std=core"
 ```

-__For BL602 and BL604:__ Since we're using a Custom Rust Target, we need to build the Rust Core Library for our custom target.
-That's why we need "-Z build-std=core" for the build options...
+__For BL602 and BL604:__ Since we're using a Custom Rust Target, we need to build the Rust Core Library for our target.
+That's why we need "-Z build-std=core" for the Rust Build Options...

 ```text
 --target nuttx/apps/examples/rust_test/riscv32imacf-unknown-none-elf.json \